SamuelSwartzberg/flashcardifying_text_temp/systematizing-programming.md

-String interpolation is evaluating a string with placeholders and replacing them with their values String interpolation is a form of template processing (cf other cards)
+String interpolation is evaluating a string with placeholders and replacing them with their values String interpolation is a form of template processing (cf other cards) In JS, string interpolation can only be performed within template literals.

 \${expr}|JS|only in template literals
 \#{}|Ruby|SCSS/SASS